Zoning Board of Appeals

 Requesting A Variance

 An application to the Board consists of a letter of application, a scale drawing, and the $100 fee.
-The Board meets the second Wednesday of each month and the deadline for each meeting is three weeks prior to the meeting.
+The Board meets the second Wednesday of each month and the deadline for each meeting is 15 business days prior to the meeting (office closures due to holidays and weekends are not included).
 A Variance Application (PDF) is available for your use.
 It is necessary that you, or someone representing you attend the hearing.